Museum History

 The other airframe is central to the Beaufighter currently under restoration by HARS.

-Our first aircraft to be restored to flying condition was an ex Royal New Zealand Air Force North American Harvard MkIIA* (AT-6C) advanced trainer, NZ-1007, from the World War II.
+Our first aircraft to be restored to flying condition was an ex Royal New Zealand Air Force North American Harvard MkIIA* (AT-6C) advanced trainer, NZ-1007, from World War II.
 It was originally syndicated by four HARS members, two of whom were the first and second Presidents of the then fledgling Society.
 The aircraft was imported into Australia in 1980 and restoration by the owner/members began in earnest in the early to mid-1980s.
 The aircraft obtained the appropriate registration mark VH-HAR and first flew in April 1987.
 This aircraft is still airworthy but needs to come back home to HARS headquarters at Shellharbour Airport.

 Of further significance, an airworthy ex-Royal Australian Air Force Lockheed SP-2H (P2V-7) Neptune long-range maritime surveillance aircraft, A89-273 / VH-IOY was purchased in the late 1980s by two long-standing HARS members and this aircraft is resident at Shellharbour Airport as part of the now extensive fleet of HARS aircraft.